DO-SAY-GO/.github/profile/README.md

 ### Our Products 🛠

 #### [BrowserBox](https://github.com/BrowserBox/BrowserBox)
 - **What It Is**: Your all-in-one secure internet solution.
-Experience the web unrestrained.
-Top solution in the zero trust realm employing remote browser isolation, embeddable multiplayer browsers (co-browsing) and secure document viewing to provide a "secure remote access point" from which to view the web, while isolating your local device and network from potentailly harmful web content.
+Zero trust remote browser isolation and secure document gateway.
 - **Get a License**: [Purchase Here](https://dosyago.com)
 - **Featured Review**: "BrowserBox has completely revolutionized the way we browse the web.
 The remote development tools are top-notch!" - Alex T, Developer at a Medical Device Company